huggingface/lerobot/README.md

 ```
 .
+├── examples             # contains demonstration examples, start here to learn about LeRobot
 ├── lerobot
 |   ├── configs          # contains hydra yaml files with all options that you can override in the command line
 |   |   ├── default.yaml   # selected by default, it loads pusht environment and diffusion policy